 To be eligible, you must meet the following criteria:

-- Enroll at least half-time as an undergraduate or graduate student in an eligible program at a participating college or university.
+Enroll at least half-time in an eligible program at a participating college or university.

 Awards are based on the availability of funds and your determined financial need.
 While awards vary, students generally earn between $2,000 and $5,000 per year.
 Students may not work more than an average of 19 hours per week while enrolled, or more than 40 hours per week during breaks - depending on their award.